Exploring Care Teams

 Psychologist

-Helps patients and caregivers with their feelings and emotions
+Helps patients and caregivers with their feelings and emotions, including access to mental health support

 Genetic counselor